-Aya is one of the 53 original symbols of Adinkra created by the Akan tribes, an ethnic group in Africa.
-Symbol of the fern (leaf).
-A symbol of hardness and stubbornness may also sound like I’m not afraid of you, or I’m independent of you.
+The Akan tribes, an ethnic group in Africa, created the 53 original symbols of Adinkra and Aya is one of them.
+Above all, it is a symbol of the fern (leaf).
+In other words a symbol of hardness and stubbornness may also sound like I’m not afraid of you, or I’m independent of you.

-Аccording to Adinkra interpretation: Fern is a sustainable plant that can grow in inaccessible places.
+In addition according to Adinkra interpretation: Fern is a sustainable plant that can grow in inaccessible places.
 The person who carries that symbol implies that he has suffered many difficulties.
 The symbols are part of the culture of our ancestors and are a message to transmit wisdom also to the aspects of life and the environment.
-According to heritage and tradition, the symbol has been worn by people who have been persistent with difficulty, showing perseverance and firmness, and have been known for their resourcefulness & independence.
+In conclusion, according to heritage and tradition, people who have been persistent with difficulty has worn the symbol, showing perseverance and firmness, and have been known for their resourcefulness & independence.

 Did you know Aya Meaning in different languages ?

-- in Japan is given name meaning colorful or beautiful
+- in Japan is given name meaning colorful or beautiful;

-Aya – Bird in Hebrew language mean Israeli bird of prey and fly swiftly
+- Bird in Hebrew language mean Israeli bird of prey and fly swiftly;

-Aya in Babylonian origin means Mother of all things.
+- in Babylonian origin means Mother of all things;

-Aya in Arabic meaning wonderful, amazing, miracle or verse
+- wonderful, amazing, miracle or verse in Arabic;

-Aya means tortoise in Chemehuevi Indian Tribe (America)
+- in Chemehuevi Indian Tribe (America) means tortoise;

-- Birth given name for female born on Friday from Baoule tribe in Ivory Coast
+- Birth given name for female born on Friday from Baoule tribe in Ivory Coast;

-- Mother the word’s origin comes from Tibeto-Burman languages
+- Mother the word’s origin comes from Tibeto-Burman languages;

-- refers to women care taker or nurse for young children In Urdu language
+- refers to women care taker or nurse for young children In Urdu language;

-- symbolizes mean a Good Soul In Turkish-Altaic mythology
+- symbolizes mean a Good Soul In Turkish-Altaic mythology;

-Aya Egyptian goddess of beauty, good deeds and charm
+- Egyptian goddess of beauty, good deeds and charm.